ksnortum/spot-music/README.md

 This will list all the categories on Spotify.

 ### playlists <category>
 This command will list all the playlists from a certain category.
-This category must appear in the categoies list.
+This category must appear in the categories list.
 Currently, you must list the categories before you use them, but this will change.

 ### exit